Design for X: Rules, guidelines, and methodologies along the product life cycle

 Non-durables that are consumed physically when used, e.g. chocolate or lubricants, are not discussed.
 There also exist a wide range of other classifications because products are either (a) goods, (b) service, or (c) both (see OECD and Eurostat, 2005:48).
 Thus, one can also refer to whole product, augmented product, or extended product.
-Also the business unit strategy of a firm are ignored, even though it significantly influences priority-setting in design.
+Also the business unit strategy of a firm is ignored, even though it significantly influences priority-setting in design.